aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

 ## INPUT

+* *Stack name:* Required by AWS CloudFormation, this must be all lowercase.
 * *AdminEmail:* Email address of the administrator
 * *DataBucketName:* Name of the S3 bucket from which source data will be uploaded.
 * *CustomerManagedKey:* (Optional) Customer Managed Key to be used for decrypting source data, encrypting ETL results, and encrypting the corresponding datasets in AMC